bitcoinwarrior1/transaction-scheduler/README.md

 Let's say you want to schedule payments to a service provider or a dependant.
 You could sign transactions with a future date as the `timelock` and send them to this service.
 The transaction would then be broadcast at a future date.

+### Send bitcoin when it reaches a certain price

+Some users may wish to only send bitcoin at a certain rate, to say, an auto sell exchange.
+A user could create a transaction and set it to be sent to their exchange account when it hits a certain rate.
+This could then be sold automatically once the bitcoin is received and credited by the exchange.

 ### Fees

 The network fees may be high, and you have a non-urgent payment to make.
 You could sign a transaction or multiple transactions with different `timelocks` to be attempted.
 These transactions can be `RBF` enabled, allowing you to replace old transaction(s) stuck in the `mempool`.
 This could look like the following: